xnafan/2DChaseCameraSample/README.md

     {
         _quarterScreen =  new Vector2 (graphicsDeviceManager.PreferredBackBufferWidth/2, graphicsDeviceManager.PreferredBackBufferHeight/2);
     }
-    public void MoveToward (Vector2 target, float movePercentage= .02f) {
+    public void MoveToward(Vector2 target, float deltaTimeInMs, float movePercentage= .02f) {
         //figure out which direction to move the camera,
-        //by subtracting the current location from the target's Vector2 delta = target - Center;
+        //by subtracting the current location from the target's Vector2 differenceInPosition = target - Center;

         //figure out how far to move in each update
-        //based on distance to the target
+        //based on distance to the target multiplied by how many percent of that distance to move differenceInPosition *= movePercentage;

-        delta *= movePercentage;
+        //get a fraction how much time has passed since last update
+        //so the camera moves at a constant speed var fractionOfPassedTime = deltaTimeInMs/ 10;
+        //note: dividing by 10 is an arbitrary constant,
+        //which works well in this case
+        //to make the camera slower than the player

-        //move the camera to the new location
+        //move the camera towards the target based on
-        Center += delta;
+        //both the desired percentage of distance and the time passed Center += differenceInPosition * fractionOfPassedTime;

-        //if the camera is very close, just center it on the target
+        //if the camera is very close to the target, just center it on the target
         //in order to avoid "jiggling" if the camera continuously overshoots the target if((target - Center).Length() < movePercentage)
         {